What is a Condition Report (Level 1 Survey)?

 Amber refers to ‘Condition Rating 2’ and highlights areas with defects that need repairing or replacing but are not considered urgent or serious.
 These areas are unlikely to impact the overall value of the property but are likely to need some maintenance or repair in time.

 Red refers to ‘Condition Rating 3’ and highlights defects that are in need of urgent or serious repair and need to be replaced or investigated urgently.
 These areas are those that should be seriously considered as part of the overall purchase.
 They may be areas that make the purchase void, or they may be areas that warrant re-negotiation based on potential repair costs.

-If you’re looking for a property survey that is inexpensive yet provides a thorough report of the property’s condition, then the best option would be the Homebuyers Survey.
-The Homebuyers Survey provides a much more detailed summary of the risks and defects found allowing you to determine whether or not it’s a worthy investment.
+If you’re looking for a mid-priced property survey that provides a thorough report of the property’s condition, it is worth considering the Level 2 Survey.
+This will provide a much more detailed summary of the condition of the home, allowing you to determine whether it’s a worthwhile investment.

-With the recommendations provided in the Homebuyers Survey, you can make an informed decision when purchasing a property.
-The help and advice that is neglected in the Condition Report are vital to any transaction as it determines whether the asking price is reasonable compared to the cost of repairs required.
+It is this detail that is lacking in the Level 1 Survey and can be vital to the property transaction as it determines whether the asking price is reasonable compared to the cost of repairs required.

-Undermining the extent of damage can cost you greatly in future repairs, making the extra information provided in the Homebuyers Survey vital to committing to the sale.
-Compare My Move’s surveying partners are highly-experienced and qualified to tackle these issues and conduct a thorough investigation through either a Homebuyers or Building Survey.
-The more professional advice you can obtain, the more informed you’ll be, saving you money in the long run.
+Compare My Move’s surveying partners are highly experienced and qualified and can conduct a thorough investigation through either a Level 2 or Level 3 Survey.
+The more professional advice you can obtain and the more informed you are about the property, the more likely it is that you will save money in the long run.